-If you use a school email address with your Apple ID, the organization that owns your email address might reclaim it after you’ve left so they can assign it to someone else.
-When this happens, you'll receive email and device notifications from Apple instructing you to choose a new email address for your Apple ID within 30 days.
+If you use a school or business email address with your Apple ID, the organization that owns your email address might reclaim it after you’ve left so they can assign it to someone else.
+When this happens, you'll receive email and device notifications from Apple instructing you to choose a new email address for your Apple ID.

 Updating the email address for your Apple ID only changes the email address you use when you sign in to your Apple ID.
 The data and purchases associated with your account remain with your account and aren't affected.
 The password for your Apple ID won’t change, unless you decide to change it.

 You'll receive frequent email and device notifications until your Apple ID is updated.

 You can update your Apple ID email address with any third-party email address, or you can create an @icloud.com email address.
 If you create an @icloud.com email address, you might need to wait 30 days before you can use your @icloud.com email address as your primary Apple ID.

 Learn how to change your Apple ID email address.

 About the data associated with your Apple ID

 Changing your email address only changes the Apple ID that other people see when sharing with you, and the email address Apple uses to contact you regarding your account.
 The organization reclaiming your email address won't have access to your data, and your data remains with your Apple ID whether or not you change the email address associated with your account.

 This data includes content you might store in iCloud, like photos, videos, and documents, as well as any App Store, iTunes Store, and Apple Books purchases, or Apple Music subscription.
 Sign in with your updated Apple ID email address to continue using iCloud, the App Store, iTunes Store, Apple Books, Apple Pay, iMessage, FaceTime, Find My iPhone, and more.